 - Offline marketing costs e.g. brochures, printing, materials for events, models, vehicle signage etc

 - External training course fees (unless provided in-house by your chosen External Service Provider)

-- Any expenditure incurred prior to the close of the Call or after the final Grant Claim date is not eligible for support.
+- Any expenditure incurred and paid for prior to the close of the Call or after the final Grant Claim date is not eligible for assistance.

 Eligible Expenditures and Limits